 Once three weeks at our facility in Scotland has ended, you will then get to go home and prepare for three weeks of intensive online therapy.

-This makes the programme a total of six weeks but can be more manageable for individuals who cannot commit to longer stays as well as those who have relapsed after a long period of sustained sobriety.
+This makes the programme a total of six weeks but is made more manageable for individuals who cannot commit to longer stays as well as those who have relapsed after a long period of sobriety.

 3-week residential rehab cost